 Recognizing the existence of the problem is always the first step.
 After that comes reaching out; take a look at our alcohol and drug addiction programs that intend to provide you with the guidance needed in order to overcome this challenge.

-2. Food and Eating Disorders
+Food Addiction and Eating Disorders

 Another addiction is food; when someone keeps eating even after they are not hungry.
 BED, or binge eating disorder, is extremely severe and life-threatening.
 National Eating Disorders classified BDE as the most common eating disorder in the US.
 Binge eating episodes are characterized by a lack of self-control.
 The person may not be able to stop directly once they’ve started eating.
 Once they do, guilt and disgust take over —the body feels heavy and so does the mind.